If you’re looking for something especially tasty to serve, try these simple artichoke recipes!

 For the longest time, I thought the only good use for artichokes was spinach artichoke dip.

-However, there are plenty of recipes in which artichokes taste fantastic, and believe it or not, they’re also pretty good by themselves, as long as you cook them correctly.
+However, there are plenty of recipes in which artichokes taste fantastic.
+And believe it or not, they’re also pretty good by themselves, as long as you cook artichokes correctly.

 They taste especially yummy in Italian recipes.

 So whether you’re a fan of pizza, pasta, or plain old artichokes, this list should have something on it for you.

 25 Delicious Recipes with Artichoke Hearts

 Let’s go ahead and start with the one that just about everyone knows – spinach artichoke dip.

 There are plenty of delicious recipes for this antipasto, but this one is my favorite.

 The cheese and spinach are delightfully creamy, while the artichoke heart adds a unique flavor and some texture.

 I also add plenty of crispy, crumbled bacon for extra yumminess.